keyko-io/web3-monitoring-agent/doc/api.md

 ## Broadcast Messages Format

 ###  Contract Events
-When a subscribed event is emitted, a JSON message is broadcast to the configured kafka topic or rabbit exchange (contract-events by default), with the following format:
+When a subscribed event is emitted, a JSON message is broadcast to the configured kafka topic or rabbit exchange (w3m-contract-events by default), with the following format:

 ```json
 {